 Champion financial education to young people

-Did you participate in Financial Capability Week earlier this month?
 It’s clear young people are losing out from a lack of teaching on financial education at school.
 A recent Financial Lives survey from the Financial Conduct Authority’s (FCA); ‘Understanding the financial lives of UK adults’ revealed 18‑24-year olds rate themselves as the least confident and knowledgeable of all UK adults about managing money and financial matters.
 These young people must be given the education they need to understand and manage their money to avoid financial difficulty now and in the future.

 But it’s difficult to get your head around developing financially capable young people when you’re not 100% confident in the topic yourself.
 Maybe you’ve never quite understood how compound interest works or perhaps planning ways to save doesn’t come easily to you.
 It can be challenging to impart ‘expertise’ on your students if you don’t feel particularly money savvy yourself.